The Voices of Morebath: Contents

 Traditional, pre-Reformation life among Morebath's residents is depicted as showing little separation between the religious and the secular, with descriptions of how the villagers grazed the parish's sheep alongside their own flocks and partook in raucous events called church ales, replete with homemade beer and visiting minstrels at the parish's church house, to financially support the parish.
 Trychay's faith is shown as reflecting the beliefs of his congregation, with Duffy saying "[h]is religion in the end was the religion of Morebath".

 With Henry VIII's 1534 separation of the Church of England from the Catholic Church, Trychay assented to the King's claims of supremacy over the pope.
-Morebath's parish no longer enjoyed the favor of a monastic landlord, who was replaced with unsympathetic speculators profiting from the dissolution of the monasteries.
+Morebath's parish no longer enjoyed the favour of a monastic landlord, who was replaced with unsympathetic speculators profiting from the dissolution of the monasteries.
 Though complying with Edward VI's Protestant religious impositions, Trychay is recorded as having hidden – rather than destroyed – expensive vestments that he had recently purchased after 20 years of saving up for them.
 In opposition to the government, the parish then subsidized five of its congregants to join the calamitous Prayer Book Rebellion at Exeter.
 In the aftermath, the parish's ornamental items were removed, defaced, or hidden to comply with Edwardine rule.

 While Trychay rejoiced at Mary I's restoration of Catholicism, he accepted Protestantism and gladly embraced the duties and income of ministering to a second parish under her successor, Elizabeth I. The Elizabethan Religious Settlement reinstated some of the unpopular elements from Edward's time, though these were less jarring and afforded certain concessions to traditional practices.
-By 1570, when Trychay's ministry was coming to a close, the secular government's presence in Morebath is portrayed as more intrusive while the saints and their associated objects, once familiar and venerated, are absent.
+By 1570, when Trychay's ministry was coming to a close, the secular government's presence in Morebath is portrayed as more intrusive, while the saints and their associated objects, once familiar and venerated, are absent.
 Despite the changes in doctrine, Duffy establishes that the "rhythms of life" had resumed.
 (Note: While Collinson said Trychay is described as developing into "some kind of Protestant", Collinson said "to call him a Vicar of Bray [a clergyman who changed his beliefs to match official doctrinal changes] would be an insulting caricature".)